-After probabilities are assigned to each project, SDG&E's RNS is calculated by multiplying the expected contractual deliveries (including degradation) by each contract's probability weighting and then adding the resulting expected deliveries across the portfolio.29 The discussion below describes SDG&E's current forecasted RNS for each compliance period based on its assessment as of August 2018April 2019.
+After probabilities are assigned to each project, SDG&E's RNS is calculated by multiplying the expected contractual deliveries (including degradation) by each contract's probability weighting and then adding the resulting expected deliveries across the portfolio.
+The discussion below describes SDG&E's current forecasted RNS for each compliance period based on its assessment as of April 2019.

-As explained above, SDG&E achieved 4443% renewable energy in 2017,2018,30 of which approximately 9897% is from long-term contracts - therefore it is SDG&E's expectation that it will be able to meet its CP3 goals with RPS eligible procurement already under contract.
-Consistent with its assessment of supply (SDG&E's delivering and developing contracts) and demand (SDG&E's RPS targets in each CP),31 the most reasonable course of action at this time is to refrain from soliciting new renewable resources via an RPS-specific solicitation in the 20182019 procurement cycle, and it is likely that SDG&E will not seek to hold an RPS RFO for the next several years, given its current forecasted position and considering future expected load departure.
-SDG&E notes that it continues to procure renewable energy projects under mandated procurement programs, and as described above, other procurement authorizations may result in additional renewable energy procurement in the future.
-SDG&E will seek permission from the Commission to procure any amounts, other than amounts separately mandated by the Commission, during the 20182019 solicitation cycle.
+As explained above, SDG&E achieved 43% renewable energy in 2018,18 of which approximately 97% is from long-term contracts - therefore it is SDG&E's expectation that it will be able to meet its CP3 goals with RPS eligible procurement already under contract.
+Consistent with its assessment of supply (SDG&E's delivering and developing contracts) and demand (SDG&E's RPS targets in each CP),19 the most reasonable course of action at this time is to refrain from soliciting new renewable resources via an RPS-specific solicitation in the 2019